Pravin796/Pravin796/README.md

 - 👋 Hi, I’m @Pravin796
-- 👀 I’m interested in Web Developent
+- 👀 I’m interested in Full Stack Developent
 - 🌱 I’m currently learning java/javascript/DSA
 - 💞️ I’m looking to collaborate on MNC
-- 📫 How to reach me LinkedIn/Github.
+- 📫 Let's get conneted through LinkedIn https://www.linkedin.com/in/pravin-swain-377b15264/.

 <!---
 Pravin796/Pravin796 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.